JuliaClimate/ClimateTools.jl/README.md

 ClimateTools.jl is a climate-analysis toolkit built on top of YAXArrays.jl.

+ClimateTools now prefers the YAXArrays `xmap` pattern for whole-dimension transforms and reductions, which keeps the package aligned with the current YAXArrays compute model.

 ## Status

 - Active development
 - Julia 1.10+
 - Data model: YAXArray/Cube
+- YAXArrays compatibility: `0.7`

 ## Installation